 Wind energy is expanding in Oklahoma, especially in western parts of the state.

 As a resource, Oklahoma’s wind ranks No. 9 in the nation, according to the American Wind Energy Association.
-Oklahoma produced more than 2,100 megawatts of electricity from wind in 2011 — about 7.1 percent of the power produced in the state, AWEA data show.
+Oklahoma has 3,134 megawatts of “installed wind capacity,” AWEA data show.

 Several wind farms are under construction, and Gov. Mary Fallin and commerce officials hope the state will become a center for manufacturing turbines and towers.
 The jobs potential has led several state technical schools to start programs to train and certify workers in repairing and servicing wind turbines.